yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 ## What Is Ptrace?

 Ptrace (process trace) is how a program can gain control of another program on Linux.
 It is commonly used by a debugger or a tracing program to attach and probe into another program's execution state.
-As seen below, both gdb and strace contains ptrace in their dynamic symbol table:
+As seen below, both gdb and strace contain ptrace in their dynamic symbol table:

 <div align='center'>
 <img src="https://github.com/yellowbyte/posts/blob/master/research/hiding_call_to_ptrace/gdb_ptrace_usage.png">